• Skip to content

 • Disability

-Other risk factors for respiratory distress syndrome include:
+Other factors that increase the chance of respiratory distress syndrome in premature babies include:

 Babies with respiratory distress syndrome have significant trouble breathing.